Skip to content

 • Divide and conquer: break a large task into independent pieces

-• Mode isolation: run a read-only analysis in Ask mode while the parent works in Agent mode
+• Profile isolation: run a read-only analysis under a restricted agent profile while the parent keeps full tool access

 • Long tasks: keep the main conversation focused while a sub-agent handles a side errand